Co-authors: Christine Thelander and Olivia Fairhurst

 Disadvantages of a travel money card:

-- Exchange rates: According to Canstar’s analysis, the exchange rates (excluding currency conversion fees) for loading and reloading travel money cards vary, with some being less favourable than the exchange rates on travel credit cards and debit cards.
+- Exchange rates: According to Canstar research, the exchange rates (excluding currency conversion fees) for loading and reloading travel money cards vary, with some being less favourable than the exchange rates on travel credit cards and debit cards.
 What’s more, if you do run out of one currency on the card and have to use another, the exchange rate you pay on the currency conversion is the live rate not your locked in rates.

 - Higher fees: In general, there are higher fees for travel money cards.
 Fees include purchase fees, issue fees, load and reload fees, fees when cashing out the remaining balance, and ATM fees.